 Football NFC West

-What is nfc west in football?
+What is the NFC West in football?

 The division was originally established at the start of the Super Bowl Era in 1967 as the NFL Coastal division made up of the Rams and 49ers as well as the Atlanta Falcons and Baltimore Colts.
 The New Orleans Saints replaced the Colts in 1970 when the AFL and NFL merged.